Collagen: 9 Reasons Why This Improves Your Health

 Protects the Heart

 Collagen keeps your heart healthy.
-Being the most abundant protein in the heart, it provides a structural framework to cardiac muscle cells.
+Being the most abundant protein in the heart, it provides a structural framework for cardiac muscle cells.
 It also provides stiffness to the walls of the heart and aids force transmission so that the heart can pump blood (9).

 In addition to being abundant in heart tissues, the walls of blood vessels are made of collagen and elastin.
 It keeps blood vessels strong, the inside of arteries and veins smooth, and blood pressure controlled.
 Its amino acids proline and lysine help to disintegrate plaque deposits and repair tissue in the arteries (10).